kudu-dynamics/blaze-platform/README.md

 # Binary Ninja bindings for Haskell

-Provides access to Binary Ninja from Haskell through the Binary Ninja core shared library.
+Provides access to Binary Ninja from Haskell through the Binary Ninja shared library.

 ## Usage
-* Generate a C-spec compliant binaryninjacore.h header file. 's header file is not compliant.
-This issue was reported and the response "will not fix."
 * Ensure the BN core shared library is placed/installed correctly such that it can be found during linking of the bindings.
+* Use `stack build` and `stack test` to build or test the package, respectively.
-* With the fixed binayninjacore.h header file placed in the `res/` directory, the bindings can now be built.
+* Note: When updates to the Binary Ninja API are made, a C-compliant `binaryninjacore.h` header file must be generated.
+Place in the `res/` directory and the bindings can now be built.

+Approved for Public Release, Distribution Unlimited.